waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Agent & Tool Ideas
 - **Marker Compliance Tool (Implemented):** A tool that parses map markers against my notepad protocols to find non-compliant entries.
 This is a computational task, making a tool the correct implementation.
-- **Systematic Searcher Agent (Implemented):** An agent to automate the process of systematically sweeping an area for interactable tiles.
+- **Systematic Searcher Tool (Implemented):** A tool to automate the process of systematically sweeping an area for interactable tiles.
+It parses the map XML to find valid tiles.

 ## VII.
 Silph Co.
 Re-Exploration (Post-Giovanni)
 - **System Hint (T50986):** The game state indicates there are two reachable, unvisited warps on 10F at (11, 1) and (13, 1), despite my markers.
 This is a strong lead.